vtorosyan/notes-templates/reading-notes.md

-# 🧐 Why am I reading this book?
+# Why am I reading this book?

-An absolute must read in the shortest term.
-Tony has built a phenomenal organization and he impacted so many people through his creativity, humanity and kindness.
-I feel that he will be one of my role models.

-# 📚 Chapters review and notes
+# Chapters review and notes

-# 🧠 Interesting thoughts

-# 🙌🏽 Great quotes
+# Insights

+# Takeaway musts

-# ✅ Actionable items
+# Actionable items

-- [ ]  Test
-- [ ]  Learn
+- [ ]  How can I test my learning in practice, if relevant
-- [ ]  Make a habit
+- [ ]  How can I make a habit of my learning

-# 🤓 Summary
+# Summary

-1.

-2.

-3.

-4.

-5.